Buoyant carmakers keep European stock rally on track

 By Blaise Robinson

-PARIS, July 2 European shares inched up on Wednesday, adding to the previous day's sharp rally, though dashed hopes of merger moves among French telecoms companies kept a lid on gains.
+PARIS, July 2 European shares inched up on Wednesday, tracking a rally on Wall Street, though dashed hopes of merger moves among French telecoms companies kept a lid on gains.

-Automakers were among the top gainers, with Daimler up 0.8 percent and BMW up 0.6 percent.

 The stocks had rallied in recent months, boosted by expectation of a wave of mergers after a heated battle for the takeover of Vivendi's SFR mobile division, snatched by Numericable.